Protecting the most vulnerable among us

 Here is our guidance and support for:

-Patterns and examples days are gatherings for all adult role holders, and children and young people aged 6 to 18.
+Patterns and Examples events are online gatherings for anyone with a role or responsibility within a Quaker community.
 Each one will be an opportunity to meet Friends, make friends, share ideas and worries, develop your skills and build our Quaker communities.

 Read about patterns and examples events in the blog written following the gathering in Edinburgh in 2018.